pzp1997/Heschel-CS/README.md

 We are students at the Abraham Joshua Heschel School who are interested in programming.
 The purpose of this project is to allow us to collaborate in the creation of a Python project (exactly what that project is, has not yet been determined).
 The goals of the project are as follows:

   1. Create something in Python
-  2. Learn to collaboratively code/work in a programming team
+  2. Learn to collaboratively code/work in a programming team using Git/GitHub
   3. Learn new coding techniques from eachother by observing how someone solves a specific task
   4. Learn how to debug someone else's code and making your code debuggable by somebody else
   5. Have fun writing code and expanding our knowledge of Python